The Amazon store platform allows you to set up your own online storefront for other Amazon shoppers to browse and purchase products from.

 Here’s what you need to do Pre-launch – Before you launch your store, you will want to make sure that you have everything ready for once it goes live.
 You should:

 - Make sure you have enough inventory ready when your Amazon Seller account goes live.

-It is always better to overestimate than underestimate because if you underestimate and run out of inventory immediately then customers may not trust that they can find products when they search for them later.
+It is always better to overestimate than underestimate.
+If you underestimate and run out of inventory immediately then customers may not trust that they can find products when they search for them later.